 Robinhood is a reputable brokerage firm that’s ideal for younger or thrifty investors who want to take advantage of commission-free trades and a streamlined platform.
 It also offers a free share of stock when investors first open their accounts and when they invite friends to the platform.
-There’s no minimum requirement for opening accounts, but investors need $2,000 for margin accounts.
+There’s no minimum requirement for opening accounts, but investors will be charged $5 every 30 days which includes $1,000 of margin and 5%* for margin over $1,000.
 Newer investors will like the user-friendly mobile app because it lacks the bulky features and customization tools they may not need.

 Things to consider